 Remember, content is a broad term in regards to format, so choose formats that will be appreciated by your audience.
 Video represents the latest and greatest frontier in content, and can be used in emails, on your company's website, and on social media.

 In order for sales teams to operate effectively, appropriate technologies must be put into place.
-Technology can help with team and project management by creating efficiencies, reducing redundant tasks, and building better relationships with leads.
+Sales enablement technology can help with team and project management by creating efficiencies, reducing redundant tasks, and building better relationships with leads.

 A Customer Relationship Management (CRM) tool allows you to track and analyze your company’s interactions with current and potential customers.
 Using a CRM is crucial for improving your relationships with prospects, leads, and customers to drive growth in sales.
 Depending on the CRM you end up using, you’ll also be able to automate a lot of redundant data entry your sales teams have been wasting time on.